JiCodes/java-study/finalProject/Image_Manager/README.md

 # Usage

-To use the application, follow these steps:
+To use the application, follow these steps:<br>
+`* Background image and button style credits to Google Photos.`

 1. Launch the application by running the `Application.java` class.
    ![Run App Image](src/main/resources/com/example/imagemanager/images/01.png "Application UI")